communotey/Legal/employment agreement.md

 THIS AGREEMENT made between Communote (the "Employer"), a corporation incorporated under the laws of the Province of Ontario, and having its principal place of business at Toronto; and you (the "Worker") effective on date _____.

-* Two tiers of Workers: employee and freelance
-* Also: regular vs internship
+* Two tiers of Workers: regular vs internship

 Before signing this agreement you must agree to the terms of the nondisclosure agreement.